witches-slave/yt-dpl_to-mdn-extract_via-list/README.md

 # - Tags folder (where symlinks will be created)

 # The script will:
-# 1. Automatically crawl all /updates/ pages
+# 1. Read video URLs from list_video.txt
 # 2. Extract metadata from each video page
 # 3. Create organized folder structure with symlinks
 # 4. Download model images as folder.jpg